-As a business owner, debt collection can be a daunting task.
+As a business owner, business debt collection can be a daunting task.
 Fortunately, Texas law offers recourse and respite to make the action less of a hassle and more of a boon for your bottom line.
-The following information from the experts at The Cromeens Law Firm guides you through the headache of debt collection so your focus can remain where it belongs-on your current projects.
+The following information from the business debt collection experts at The Cromeens Law Firm guides you through the headache of debt collection so your focus can remain where it belongs-on your current projects.

 Avoid Serial Debtors